-Early stage ideas or existing business cases interested in a quickfire session with stakeholders are welcome to register their initiative via this QF-registration form.
+Early stage ideas or existing business cases interested in a quickfire session with stakeholders are welcome to register their initiative via the QF registration form of the respective event (see the event page – by scrolling down under ‘HIHR-events’-button).
 The respective TTO is requested to hand in the registration.
 A short description of the project will be included in the syllabus of the HIHR-event, to be provided to participating investors.

 In all cases, continuation of the QF-sessions depends on the interest of investors and cannot be guaranteed as such.
 Actual take place and allocation of slots is based on investor interest and availability.